daos-stack/daos/src/object/README.md

 boundary, to achieve more storage space and better concurrent I/O performance.

 Now the dynamically Striped Object is not implemented yet.

+## Object Index Table (OIT)

+OIT is a table to store the object ID list for a container.
+It is only valid for a specific container snapshot, can be generated when creating a container snaphost with DAOS_SNAP_OPT_OIT flag.

+OIT is implemented as a special object with oid.lo as container snapshot epoch, each object ID is stored as an akey as the oid, with a default 8 bytes length single value data under that akey.
+User can mark specific oids with some data (marker, max length is DAOS_OIT_MARKER_MAX_LEN), those data is internally stored as appending the data to the single value under the akey of the oid.